XiangyangSong/GWR_Plugin/README.md

 ### Changeset

 ##### Changeset 01/2022
-- Fixed the export feature type error issue
+- Fixed an issue of export feature type error.

 ##### Changeset 02/2022
-- Fixed the name of Spatial kernel in the Geographically Weighted Regression (GWR) Results in the SUMMARY TXT did not change issue
+- Fixed an issue that the name of spatial kernel in the Geographically Weighted Regression (GWR) remained unchanged in the output summary .txt file.
+- Changed the way of importing geographical coordinates from selecting coordinates attributes inside shapefile layer to opening .csv sheet file.
+As a result, user is required to proceed one additional step after opening the .csv file: mannually type the names of two fields indicating coordinates x and y in the .csv file opened.
+- Fixed the unit problem of fixed and adaptive kernel type.
+The unit for fixed kernel type is "meters" instead of kilometers in our plugin.
+- Updated ShortHelpString.html document to provide more information on help page in the plugin, with an improved layout.